ginkage/MHI-AC-Ctrl-ESPHome/README.md

 # Fan Modes Up/Down Left/Right
 Most newer MHI units (the ones supporting the WF-RAC WiFi module) support fine grained vane control for Left/Right and Up/Down.
-When you encounter mhi_ac_ctrl_core.loop error: -2 errors after updating to the newer code, please change your yaml file to include the legacy file instead of the large_framesize.yaml.
+When your log is flooded with mhi_ac_ctrl_core.loop error: -2 errors after updating to the newer code, please change your yaml file to include the legacy file instead of the large_framesize.yaml.
 Currently the MHI code allows for more fine grained fan direction than esphome climate supports. for that, additional template parts are added.
 There are 8 modes for Left/Right: Left, Left/Center, Center, Center/Right, Right, Wide, Spot and Swing
 There are 5 modes for Up/Down: Up, Up/Center, Center/Down, Down and Swing